 This configuration sets up basic Python-friendly settings like indentation, line numbers, syntax highlighting, and more.
 Feel free to customize it further to suit your preferences.

-Once you’re done, save and close your file.
-Editing Python files with a “.py
+Once youβre done, save and close your file.
+Editing Python files with a β.py

-” extension will automatically transform your environment into a full-fledged IDE.
+β extension will automatically transform your environment into a full-fledged IDE.

-How to Remove Python in Linux
+How to Remove Python from Linux

-To remove Python from your current Linux system, including pip (if installed).
-You can choose one of the following commands based on your Linux system:
+To remove Python from your current Linux system, including pip (if installed), you can choose one of the following commands based on your Linux system:

 For Debian and Ubuntu: